Why you should use Hydrolyzed (HypoAllergenic) baby formula?

 - Better Nutrient Absorption: the formula is easier for your baby's digestive system to absorb.
 This means that your baby will be able to get more nutrients from the formula, which can lead to better growth and development.

 - Safe for Sensitive Tummies: Hypoallergenic formula is also safe for babies with sensitive stomachs.
-If your baby experiences frequent spit-up, diarrhea, or constipation, hypoallergenic formula may be a good choice.
+Hypoallergenic formula may be a good choice if your baby experiences frequent spit-up, diarrhea, or constipation.

 - Alternative to Breastmilk: While breastmilk is often the first choice for some mothers, not all are able to breastfeed.
 Hydrolyzed formula is a good alternative that provides your baby with the necessary nutrients for growth and development.